RUCAIBox/RecSysDatasets/README.md

 * [Criteo](https://www.kaggle.com/c/criteo-display-ad-challenge/data): This dataset was collected from Criteo, which consists of a portion of Criteo's traffic over a period of several days.

+### Check-in

+* [FourSquare](kaggle.com/chetanism/foursquare-nyc-and-tokyo-checkin-dataset): This dataset contains check-ins in NYC and Tokyo collected for about 10 month.
+Each check-in is associated with its time stamp, its GPS coordinates and its semantic meaning.